 And finally, there’s safety.
 It is easy to underestimate the value of safety as a best practice.
 Everyone needs to know key safety procedures and see them practiced out on the floor.
 Otherwise, everyone is at risk and that only impedes performance levels.

-None of this is beyond the reach of any facility with the right guidance from Canon Business Process Services.
+None of this is beyond the reach of any manufacturing facility with the right guidance from Canon Business Process Services.
 The major automotive parts supplier mentioned earlier discovered that value.
 And today that manufacturer is considered a model for building a win-win situation for all employees.
 You can do the same.
 Now is a good time to get started down that path.

 Logistics MANAGEMENT®